tthorntone/AdNauseam-Wiki/Does-µBlock-blocks-ads-or-just-hide-them?.md

 #### Network filters

+**Short answer:** resources blocked: network requests are cancelled before they leave the browser.

 The purpose of network filter is to prevent a network request to be made to a remote server, so as to prevent downloading a remote resource. µBlock will prevent the network request from even being made.
 This saves bandwidth, decrease privacy exposure -- as the remote server won't be able to log anything if you do not contact it.

+#### Hosts file

 **Short answer:** resources blocked: network requests are cancelled before they leave the browser.

-#### Hosts file

 µBlock also support the parsing and enforcing of hosts files -- something which ABP does not.
 All entries in a hosts file are parsed as network filters, i.e. no resource will be fetch from a remote server which appear in a hosts file, no connection will even be attempted.

-**Short answer:** resources blocked: network requests are cancelled before they leave the browser.

 #### Cosmetic filters

+**Short answer:** resources hidden -- in various ways depending on the class of cosmetic filters.

 These filters serve to remove DOM elements from a web page.
 They have no value privacy-wise, it is essentially to make web page look better by removing unwanted content, which usually cannot be blocked using network filters.
 Just like ABP, µBlock will hide DOM elements on a web page which match cosmetic filters. µBlock uses a [different method](https://github.com/gorhill/uBlock/wiki/Cosmetic-filtering-in-%C2%B5Block:-version-0.4.0.0-update) than other big-name blockers to hide the DOM elements though.